manuelkiessling/nodebeginnerbook-manuscript/manuscript/nodebeginner.md

     execute(say, "Hello");

 Read this carefully!
-What we are doing here is, we pass the function *say* as the first parameter to the *execute* function.
+We pass the function
+*say* as the first parameter to the *execute* function.
 Not the return value of *say*, but *say* itself!